American Idiot (musical): Broadway (2010–2011)

 The musical transferred to the St. James Theatre on Broadway, with previews beginning on March 24, 2010.
 It officially opened on April 20, 2010.
 The cast for the Berkeley Repertory production was retained for the Broadway production, with the exception of Caplan, who was replaced by Stark Sands.
 It was rumored that the show cost between $8 million and $10 million to produce.
 After six months of performances, the show was "still a ways off from possibly turning a profit" according to a New York Times report.
-As a part of the promotion for the show, the cast performed at the Grammy Awards on January 31, 2010, with Green Day.
+As a part of the promotion for the show, the cast performed "21 Guns" at the 52nd Annual Grammy Awards on January 31, 2010, with Green Day.

 Tom Kitt was the music supervisor and orchestrator for both the Berkeley and Broadway productions.
 The lead producers for the show were Ira Pittelman and Tom Hulce.
 Vivek Tiwary was another producer.
 The creative team for the show was largely the same as for the musical adaptation of Spring Awakening: director Michael Mayer, scenic designer Christine Jones and lighting designer Kevin Adams.
 Steven Hoggett was the choreographer, Andrea Lauer was the costume designer and Brian Ronan was the sound designer.

 Green Day's Billie Joe Armstrong played the role of St. Jimmy from September 28 to October 3, 2010.
 Ticket sales for the week Armstrong performed were up 77%, average ticket prices increased 22%, and gross sales increased 127% from the previous week's totals.
 The singer-songwriter filled in for Tony Vincent who took time off for personal matters.
 Armstrong made another 50 appearances as St. Jimmy between January 1 and February 27, 2011.
 Melissa Etheridge played the part of St. Jimmy on Broadway from February 1–6, 2011, and Davey Havok took the role from March 1–15, 2011.

 Following Armstrong's departure from the cast, the show experienced weak sales.
 The Broadway production closed on April 24, 2011, after 27 previews and 421 performances.
 Armstrong returned to the role of St. Jimmy for the final three weeks.
-The show's cast recording won the 2011 Grammy Award for Best Musical Show Album.
+The show's cast recording won the 2011 Grammy Award for Best Musical Show Album at the 53rd Annual Grammy Awards.